ng-slo/howdy/README.md

 Hello everybody!

 This repo will be your compass through all our activities related to Angular Slovenia meetup.
-If you wish to be notified about changes and updates, subscribe to this repository.
+If you wish to be notified about changes and updates, subscribe (watch) to this repository.

 If you have any questions please don't hesitate to reach out:
 * [Twitter](https://twitter.com/nejczdovc)